Skip to main content

 • ZSTD

-1. Check the file extension: Identify the file extension such as .csv or .csv.gz.
-When Lumi detects a known format extension, it performs the following checks:
+1. Check the file extension: Identify the file extension and check for the following:

 • A base file extension of .json or .ndjson indicates JSON format.